 First American Art Magazine covers art by Indigenous peoples of the Americas.
-We do not cover art about Indigenous peoples of the Americas by non-Native artists.
+We do not cover art by non-Native artists.
 Please do not send us queries about profiling individual artists in the magazine.
 If you cannot accept your work being edited to fit our style guide, do not query or submit work to us.

 We accept submissions from authors with years—typically decades—of experience within the field of Native American art.
 Students in postgraduate programs in Native American art, Native American studies, and Native American art history are welcome and encouraged to submit.
 Please send us queries about contributing content for future issues.
 We do accept Indigenous language submissions on a case-by-case basis.
 We also welcome queries for content for our blog on an ongoing basis.
 If you want to promote an event, please post it on our Facebook Page.